 A8.
 We do not agree that communicating with the wider parent forum and working in a collaborative way with Parent Councils should be made a legal duty on Head Teachers.
 Nor should it be a legal duty to enforce the engagement of ‘parents who find it challenging to engage in their children’s learning’.
 We believe that any notion of legal duty linked to collaborations with parents and Parent Councils should be removed.

 Parental engagement has to be on a voluntary basis.
 No engagement is ever 100%.
 We do not agree that the Government can place any legal duties on Parent Councils that comprise volunteers.
-Any legal definition of parental involvement and learning will be impossible to enforce, even before expanding it to include learning in the home and family learning.
+Any legal definition of parental involvement in learning will be impossible to enforce, even before expanding it to include learning in the home and family learning.

 We struggle to recruit Parent Council members and despite years of trying our parental engagement is very low.
 We are seriously concerned that the additional responsibilities placed on Parent Councils will prevent even the few volunteers we do have participating.
 It is our opinion that engaging parents fully will require a fulltime parental participation officer in every school.

-Question 9 How should the the Scottish Schools (Parental Involvement) Act 2006 be enhanced to ensure meaningful consultation by headteachers with parents on substantive matters of school policy, improvement planning and curricula design?
+Question 9 How should the Scottish Schools (Parental Involvement) Act 2006 be enhanced to ensure meaningful consultation by Head Teachers with parents on substantive matters of school policy, improvement planning and curricula design?

-A9.
-Any offers for this answer ?
+Consultation is only possible if parents are willing to engage.
+However, to facilitate engagement with substantive matters it should be presented in language which is readily accessible to all.

 Question 10 Should the duties and powers in relation to parental involvement apply to publicly funded early learning and childcare settings?